schmalls/PowerShell-Docs/scripting/core-powershell/web-access/authorization-rules-and-security-features-of-windows-powershell-web-access.md

 #### To remove an authorization rule

-1. If a Windows PowerShell session is not already open, see step 1 of [To add a restrictive authorization rule](#To-add-a-restrictive-authorization-rule) in this section.
+1. If a Windows PowerShell session is not already open, see step 1 of [to add a restrictive authorization rule](#to-add-a-restrictive-authorization-rule) in this section.

 2. Type the following, and then press **Enter**, where *rule ID* represents the unique ID number of the rule that you